-- Hire a publicist: Find a book PR firm that is a good match for you and well known for its successes.
-Look for companies like ours with excellent testimonials from past clients and one that can demonstrate a record of success in the short and long-term.
+- Hire a publicist: Find a book PR firm that is a good match for you and is well known for its successes.
+Look for companies like ours with excellent testimonials from past clients and one that can demonstrate a record of success in the short and long term.

-- Hybrid promotion: A mix of do-it-yourself online promotion by the author with support from a professional book marketing agency.
-If the partnership is successful, each can be responsible for specific elements that together make a book publicity campaign.
+- Hybrid promotion: The author uses a mix of do-it-yourself online promotion with support from a professional book marketing agency.
+If the partnership is successful, each can be responsible for specific elements that make a book publicity campaign.
 We often say the most successful book marketing campaigns are those that are collaborative!

 Whichever route an author or publisher selects, it’s vitally important to start planning your marketing before the book is finished.
 Even deciding whether you should hire a book publicist is best done in advance.
 A book can be outstandingly written about a relevant topic, but without marketing of some type, chances are it won’t break through and be discovered by readers.
 If you’re asking yourself the question, “should I hire a book publicist?” don’t be scared away by the uncertainties.
 Experienced marketers can make a meaningful contribution to the success of your book.